Bixi

 Bixi, or Bi Xi (Pi-hsi), is a figure from Chinese mythology.
-One of the 9 sons of the Dragon King, he is depicted as a dragon with the shell of a turtle.
+One of the nine sons of the Dragon King, he is depicted as a dragon with the shell of a turtle.
 Stone sculptures of Bixi have been used in Chinese culture for centuries as a decorative plinth for commemorative steles and tablets, particularly in the funerary complexes of its later emperors and to commemorate important events, such as an imperial visit or the anniversary of a World War II victory.
 They are also used at the bases of bridges and archways.
 Sculptures of Bixi are traditionally rubbed for good luck, which can cause conservation issues.
-They can be found throughout East Asia in Japan, Korea, Vietnam, Mongolia, and the Russian Far East.
+They can be found throughout East Asia and the Russian Far East.